lukiwieser/aave-liquidation-risk/README.md

 Loans with ETH-USD which were the most popular overall, also have one of the highest percentages of loans with liquidations.
 While loans with USD-USD, which are also very popular, have a quite low share of being liquidated.

-A possible reason could be that loans that involve two stable coins like USD-USD are less prone to liquidations due to less changes in prices.
+A possible reason could be that loans that involve two stable coins like USD-USD are less prone to liquidation due to fewer changes in prices.

 #### Correlation of liquidations and asset price

-Next, lets look if liquidations correlate when the price of a cryptocurrency changes.
+Next, let's look if liquidations correlate when the price of a cryptocurrency changes.
-Due to time constrains, we just look at the price of ETH.
+Due to time constraints, we just look at the price of ETH.

 ![correlation-liquidations-and-price](docs/correlation-liquidations-and-price.png)

 The price of ETH is shown in the upper chart, while a scatterplot of the liquidations is shown below.
-There seems to be a large clusters of liquidations occurring when the price drops are strong, indicating a correlation.
+There seem to be large clusters of liquidations occurring when the price drops are strong, indicating a correlation.

 ### Summary

-Liquidations make up a relatively small number of all interactions on the AAVE V2 protocol.
+Liquidations make up a relatively small number of all interactions on the Aave V2 protocol.
 We determined about 25k loans on the protocol, of which half was paid back, and the other half still open.

 Some asset pairs (collateral-dept) are more popular than others, and some are more risky than others.

-There seems to be a correlation of liquidations and the price of cryptocurrencies, especially when the price drops stringly.
+There seems to be a correlation between liquidations and the price of cryptocurrencies, especially when the price drops strongly.

 ## Reproduce